car251290/Vuebeerexpress/README.md

 # Vuebeerexpress
 using Vue.js and express node.js this web application will get data from  API displays information about beers

+Vue (pronounced /vjuː/, like view) is a progressive framework for building user interfaces.
+Unlike other monolithic frameworks, Vue is designed from the ground up to be incrementally adoptable.
+The core library is focused on the view layer only, and is easy to pick up and integrate with other libraries or existing projects

 ## using Vue.js
 it will be the first experence using this frammework, however with the knowledged of HTMl & CSS and Js